-Shrimp Étouffée is one of the oldest and by far the best Cajun/ Creole recipes to come from Louisiana this perfect dish typically contains shellfish smothered in a delicious Roux that can either be brown or blond, Cajun or Creole spices, and is served over a bed of steaming white rice.
-In French, the word “étouffée” literally means, “smothered” or “suffocated”
+Shrimp Étouffée is one of the oldest and far the best Cajun/ Creole recipes to come from Louisiana.
+This perfect dish typically contains shellfish smothered in a delicious Roux that can either be brown or blond, Cajun or Creole spices, and is served over a bed of steaming white rice.
+In French, the word “étouffée” literally means “smothered” or “suffocated.”

 In 1983 a waiter at a popular Bourbon Street restaurant Galatoire’s brought the crawfish Etouffée dish into his boss to taste and history were made in that popular Bourbon Street restaurant that had primarily served only French Creole dishes, the Cajun dish became part of their menu and one of their biggest requests.

 Below you will find my beloved recipe for Shrimp Étouffée with simple and easy to follow directions to my favorite NOLA inspired dishes of all time…

 - 1 large finely diced onion

 - 1 cup of diced celery

 - 1 and 1/2 pounds raw peeled shrimp